JOJ0/discodos/sphinx/source/INSTALLATION.md

 Your starting point for further documentation is the [Quickstart Guuide](QUICKSTART.md#importing-your-discogs-collection).
 Your next logical step is importing your Discogs collection.

-**Note: The `disco` and `discosync` commands are now installed globally, you can launch DiscoDOS.app to open a Terminal but they also work in any other Terminal window.**
+**Note: The `dsc` and `discosync` commands are now installed globally, you can launch DiscoDOS.app to open a Terminal but they also work in any other Terminal window.**

 **Note: DiscoDOS generates the following files which are kept in `/Users/your_name/Documents/DiscoDOS/`:**